 |Not suitable for people who likes to help and teach others|

 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 66% of Archeologists said they were satisfied with their job and 51% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Archeologists job description, Archeologists salary, Archeologists information, what is the job of an Archeologist like, pros and cons about Archeologists, colleges and universities for Archeologists, is Archeologists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Archeologists job description, Archeologists salary, Archeologists information, what is the job of an Archeologist like, pros and cons about Archeologists, colleges and universities for Archeologists, is Archeologists the right career for me, careers in Social Science and Humanities

 Archaeologist, Associate Director, Curator, Director, Director and Professor, Director of Research Center, Egyptologist, Principal Archaeologist, Project Director, Research Archaeologist